ethan605/aws-vpn-client/README.md

 - Sometimes `squid` won't boot up after the container was stopped and started again.
-  Run `docker compose exec connect sudo /usr/sbin/squid` to manually start it, or simply remove the dead container and spawn a new one.
+  Run `docker compose exec connect sudo /usr/sbin/squid` to manually start it, or simply remove the stalled container (`docker compose down -t0`) and spawn a new one.
 - Each time image gets fresh built (without caches), it'll generate a new set of host keys (placed in `/etc/dropbear/` in the container).
 If you have run the container before and now trying to do a proxied SSH connection, you might get blocked with a message: